 The following are Nebraska’s requirements for the members/managers of LLCs:

 - Minimum number.
-LLCs must have one or more members/managers.
+LLCs must have one or more members and may have one or more managers.

 - Residence requirements.
 Nebraska does not have a provision specifying where members/managers must reside.